 What Is Hidden Beam?
 Concealed beam

-- Hidden beam is defined as the beam whose depth is equal to the thickness of the slab.
-They are also known as “Concealed beam ”.
+- A hidden beam is defined as a beam whose depth is equal to the thickness of the slab.
+They are also known as “Concealed beams”.

-- The concept of concealed beam originated from flat slab concept.
+- The concept of concealed beam originated from the flat slab concept.

-- Hidden Beams only means to spread the concentrated load of the walls on the slab area.
+- Hidden Beams only mean to spread the concentrated load of the walls on the slab area.

 - Hidden beams are generally inserted within the suspended slabs where slab thickness is considerable.

-- Hidden beam is provided between living and dining spaces right angle to each other.
+- A hidden beam is provided between living and dining spaces right angle to each other.
 This gives a neat and level ceiling surface that is good for the look.

-- By providing concealed beam floor height can achieved, clears way for electromechanical duct work, economical and also aesthetic appearance of the building.
+- Providing concealed beam floor height can achieve, clears the way for electromechanical ductwork, and economical and also aesthetic appearance of the building.

 - This is more applicable in commercial buildings.

 - However a hide beam has the same depth as the slab, but it is reinforced separately from the slab and has stirrups and longitudinal bars just like a normal beam; hence not seen once the slab is cast.